Felix Frain

 - Stress, burnout and difficulties with motivation

+I take an integrative approach to therapy by utilising cognitive behavioural therapy (CBT) and dialectical behavioural therapy (DBT) and acceptance and commitment therapy (ACT) through an attachment and trauma informed therapeutic lens.
+I have also completed training in and draw from Gottman Relationship Therapy and Emotion Focused Therapy (EFT) when working with couples.
 I’m also an LGBTIQAP+ advocate and enjoy working with clients from this community who are seeking support with identity, sexuality and relationship concerns.
-I take an integrative approach to therapy by utilising cognitive behavioural therapy (CBT) and interpersonal psychotherapy (IPT) through an attachment informed therapeutic lens.
-I have also completed training in and draw from Gottman Relationship Therapy and Emotion Focused Therapy (EFT) when working with couples.
-I place a strong emphasis on establishing a collaborative, safe and authentic therapeutic relationship with my clients by bringing warmth, empathy and a therapeutic space free of judgement.

 When I’m not busy around our practice, I’m usually found in my garden or running around a park with my beautiful greyhound x ridgeback rescue pup (or showing people photos of her).

-I look forward to seeing you around our lovely practice.
+I look forward to seeing you at our lovely practice.

 A psychologist’s advice on how to cope with end of year burnout